MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/securing-privileged-access/privileged-access-workstations.md

             > [!NOTE]
             > Note: This Group was created earlier in Phase 1

     2. Create the new **Restrict Server Logon** GPO - this setting will restrict Tier 0 administrator accounts from logging onto Tier 1 servers.
-This GPO should be applied to the "Tier 1 Servers" top-level OU and have the following settings:
+This GPO should be linked to the "Tier 1 Servers" top-level OU and have the following settings:

         -   (i) In Computer Configuration\Policies\Windows Settings\Security Settings\Local Policies\User Rights Assignment\Deny log on as a batch job, select **Define these policy settings** and add the Tier 0 groups: